cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 [sanitizers]: https://github.com/google/sanitizers
 [valgrind]: https://valgrind.org

-The "skeleton" code provided for this lab contains empty implementations of several C functions in the `src/adjust_score.c` file, and tests for them in the `tests/check_adjust_score.ts` file.
-(It's usually a good idea to make it easy to distinguish test code from implementation code -- here, we've done so by putting them in separate directories.)
+The "code provided for this lab contains tests for some of functions you will need to write for the project.
-All but the first few tests have been commented out -- as you complete implementations for various functions, you can try uncommenting more of the tests.
+All but the first  test have been commented out -- as you complete implementations for various functions, you can try uncommenting more of the tests.
+You will also likely need to write your own tests; you can use the existing ones as a basis for this.

 <div style="border: solid 2pt orange; background-color: hsl(22.35, 100%, 85%, 1); padding: 1em;">

 **Purpose of the provided tests**

-Passing the tests provided in `tests/check_adjust_score.ts` does **not** guarantee that you've correctly implemented the specification for `adjust_score()`.
+Passing the tests provided here does **not** guarantee that you've correctly implemented the specification for `adjust_score()`.
 You will have to use your own judgment and programming skills to determine that, and should write your own tests which give you